What Does an NCAA Investigator Do?

 - Inquisitive mind: NCAA investigators should have an interest in seeking answers to questions.

-- Love for sports: An interest in college sports and a desire to improve and maintain the integrity of college athletics are also important.
+- Love for sports: An interest in college sports and a desire to improve and maintain the integrity of college athletics are important.

-Neither the BLS nor the NCAA makes predictions about growth in the number of people with this position.
+Neither the BLS nor the NCAA makes predictions about the growth in the number of people with this position.

 NCAA investigators are often in the field interviewing people but spend part of their time in the office.

 NCAA investigators work according to the needs of the cases they handle.

 NO UNSOLICITED APPLICATIONS